Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/textframeformat/getrotationangle/_index.md

 ---
 title: getRotationAngle
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/textframeformat/getrotationangle/
+url: /php-java/aspose.slides/textframeformat/getrotationangle/
 ---

-## getRotationAngle()  function
+## getRotationAngle()  method

  Specifies custom the rotation that is being applied to the text within the bounding box.
 If it not specified, the rotation of the accompanying shape is used.
 If it is specified, then this is